 Why Do My Knees Hurt When Biking?

 Cycling is supposed to be a low-impact exercise.
-So why do your knees hurt when biking?
+So why does it hurt your knees?
 There are many possible causes for knee pain when you cycle, though many are treatable – or avoidable with a good fit and tune on your bike – to keep you racking up the mileage on your bike.

 Knees Hurt?
 Check Your Bike Fit

 When you were a kid, you used to just hop on your bike and ride.
 Longer rides require a lot more attention to fitting your bike to your body.
-Improper setup of seat height, seat position, clip orientation and a variety of other factors can cause your knees to hurt on your ride.
-A professional bike fit can help solve knee pain and other ergonomic issues.
+Improper setup of seat height, seat position, clip orientation, and a variety of other factors can cause your knees to hurt on your ride.
+According to Peloton, “Most of the time, cycling-related knee pain occurs at the patellofemoral joint, or the place where your kneecap connects with your femur.”
+A professional bike fit can help solve or prevent knee pain and other ergonomic issues.

 Patellofemoral Syndrome and Biking